Your shopping cart is currently empty.

 Removing tree bags at regular intervals:

-It is very important to remove the watering bag at regular intervals, especially after a long period of rain.
-This allows the tree and the tree ring to dry out, preventing the formation of mold.
+Remove the watering bag regularly, especially after prolonged periods of rain.
+This allows the tree and the area around it to dry out, preventing mold growth.

 Ensure ventilation: